 Those living near the border of Italy may speak Italian as a second language, and Basque is spoken by people living along the French-Spanish border.

 Other dialects and languages include Catalan, Breton (the Celtic language), Occitan dialects, and languages from the former French colonies, including Kabyle and Antillean Creole.

-The French take immense great pride in their nation and government and are typically offended by any negative comments about their country.
+The French take immense pride in their nation and government and are typically offended by any negative comments about their country.
 Visitors, particularly Americans, often interpret their attitude toward foreigners as rude.

 "From around the 16th century, in Europe, culture became a term for the cultivation of the mind, the intellect, knowledge, learning, creative faculties and acceptable ways of behaving," said De Rossi.
 The French embrace style and sophistication and take pride in the fact that even their public spaces strike a regal tone.

 The French believe in égalité, which means equality, and is part of the country's motto: "Liberté, Egalité, Fraternité."
 Many say they place a higher importance on equality than liberty and fraternity, the other two words in the motto.

-Food and wine are central to life at all socioeconomic levels, and much socializing is done around lengthy dinners.
+Food and wine are central to life at all socioeconomic levels, and much socializing is done around lengthy dinners in French households.